alinex/node-builder/README.md

 main part of your package (name till the first hyphen).
 Use the file `/var/src/docstyle/default.css` as a default and store your own in `/var/local/docstyle/<basename>.css`.

+Also the javascript may be changed for each package basename in `<basename>.js` like done for the css.

 License